-You will be asked for your lunch and dinner orders in the morning and you can help yourselves to tea, coffee, juice and snacks.
+You will be asked for your lunch and dinner orders in the morning.
+There are two snack rounds during the day and you can ask for hot or cold drinks throughout the day.

-After discussion with your nurse, there is the possibility of bringing food in from home and storing it in the ward fridge or alternatively ordering take-away/Deliveroo to the ward.
+After discussion with your nurse, there is the possibility of bringing food in from home and storing it in the ward fridge or alternatively ordering take-away (e.g. Deliveroo) to the ward.